KyleJKC/PromptLab/src/content/docs/efficiency/humanities_and_critical_reading.md

 ## 5. Deep Reading Analysis

-**What it is:** Using AI to examine style, symbols, character relations, themes, tone, etc.
+**What it is:** Use AI to examine style, symbols, character relationships, themes, and tone.

 **Example:**
 ```
 Find metaphors related to light and darkness in this poem and explain how they contribute to theme.
 ```
-* You can also use AI to extract character relationships, social networks from long novels.
+* You can also use AI to extract character relationships or social networks from long novels.

 ---

 ## 6. Source Analysis, Interpretation, & Critique

-**What it is:** Humanities often care about *whose* view, *why*, & *how it fits historically*.
+**What it is:** Humanities often care about *whose* view, *why*, and *how it fits historically*.
 AI can help surface these, but you need to interpret.

 **Example:**
 ```